pyflosic/fodMC/python/README.md

 You need the fodmc and f2py compiler.

 ## How to use
-Simply exectue the pyfodmc.py script in the bash.
+Simply execute the pyfodmc.py script in the bash.
 There are some examples included.
 (This should be extented in future.)